BlauGroup/RNMC/NPMC.md

 # NPMC - <span style="color: #0066CC"> Nano Particle Monte Carlo </span>

-A three dimensional statistical field theory simulator which supports one and two site interactions.
-Useful for simulating nanoparticles.
+A three dimensional statistical field theory simulator which supports one and two site interactions useful for simulating nanoparticles.
+Some examples of single site interaction are optical transitions, multiphonon relaxation, or magnetic dipole.
+Two site interacions represent energy transfer events in which energy is transferred from one species to another.

 Species in this case are dopants to the host matrix.
 For example, in a nanoparticle composed of a NaYF4 host, any lanthanide such as Yb3+ or Tm3 can be doped onto the Y3+ site.
 The 4f electrons of these lanthanides give rise to some number of excitation levels.
-To calculate the rates for the interactions please see [NanoParticleTools](./https://github.com/BlauGroup/NanoParticleTools) as this is a **non-trivial process**.
+Calculating the rates for the interactions is a **non-trivial process**, please refer to [NanoParticleTools](./https://github.com/BlauGroup/NanoParticleTools) for this.

 ## Sqlite IO